zachallaun/secd/README.md

 ```

 The earlier in the environment a list of values appears, the "closer" it
 is in scope.
-During the execution of a function, for instance, arguments
+During the execution of a function, arguments
 to that function will be at the top of the environment.
 If that function
 is inside another function, the arguments to that enclosing function
 will be at index 1, and so on and so forth.